 Where to stay in Punta Uva: Korrigan Lodge and Pachamama Jungle River Lodge are super comfortable, but the Tree House Lodge wins big points for fun.
 Their five tree houses are so unique - one even has a tiny mini golf course, a wood fired hot tub and grill area for barbeques.

-Close to the Panamanian border, this last stop on the coast is 13.2 kilometers (8.2 miles) south of Puerto Viejo on Route 256.
+Close to the Panamanian border and the Bocas del Toro archipelago, this last stop on the Caribbean coast is 13.2 kilometers (8.2 miles) south of Puerto Viejo on Route 256.
 The small village is located within the Gandoca-Manzanilla Wildlife and Marine Refuge.
 The beach here is arguably one of the most beautiful beaches in the Costa Rica.
 Protected by the Refuge you can feel like you’re the only ones there.
 Warm crystal clear water, white sand, lush green palm trees for shade along with an abundance of wildlife including dolphins, manatees, and sea turtles that nest here from February through May.

 Where to eat in Manzanillo: Be sure to pack water, snacks, or sandwiches for the beach.
 Cool and Calm Cafe and Maxi's for whole grilled red snapper with rice and beans.
 Both are across from the beach; Cocoloba Cafe is casual and you can watch the ocean right across from the outdoor seating while having breakfast, and they make amazing smoothies.

 Where to Stay in Manzanillo: If you love ecolodges and glamping, you've got some great choices: Almonds and Corals is a family-owned boutique glamping hotel perfectly situated in the Gandoca-Manzanillo Wildlife Refuge.
 And Congo Bongo Ecolodges is gets high marks for their rustic-chic setting.